linkerd/website/linkerd.io/content/2/tasks/gitops.md

 +++

-GitOps is an approach to automate the management and delivery of your Kubernetes infrastructure and applications, using Git as a single source of truth.
+GitOps is an approach to automate the management and delivery of your Kubernetes infrastructure and applications using Git as a single source of truth.
 It usually utilizes some software agents to detect and reconcile any divergence between version-controlled artifacts in Git with what's running in a cluster.